segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 ![GetGlobals](/assets/images/get-globals.jpg)

-Alternatively, you could skip passing the values from the parent and just have a Lookup activity in each child pipeline that reads the `.json` file to grab the global values.
+Alternatively, you could skip passing the values from the parent and just have a Lookup activity in each child pipeline that reads the `.json` file to grab global values.
 However, passing them from the parent avoids having to do the same retrieval more than once, which may or may not be important to you, your call.

-**Option 2:** Save your JSON in the default value field of an `Object` type parameter on the parent pipeline.
+**Option 2:** Save your JSON in the default value field of a parameter with the type `Object` on your parent pipeline.

 This may sound weird, but this whole thing is a workaround, so bear with me.
 Create a parameter of the type `Object` in your parent pipeline.
 Populate its default with your JSON object string containing global values.
 Be sure to create a parameter of type `Object`, and not a variable.
 Only pipeline parameters support the `Object` type, which is another strange limitation of Synapse.
 Paste your JSON into the "Default value" field of the parameter.